Gru80/PythonBestPractices/README.md

 Best Practices Examples for Python3

 ## Info
-Just an example.
+Just examples.
 Don't take it to serious